 A major disadvantage of ray tracing is that its computation complexity is about the number of objects squared.
 For more objects on the scene, much more time is needed for rendering.
 Some optimal methods are available to enhance the efficiency of ray tracing.
-The bounding volume, Ray coherence and 3-directional subdivision are some of the well-known methods.
 These methods are used, for example, in the Radiance software system, which is well suited for the analysis and visualization of lighting in design.
-More specifications are in the literature [11].
+More specifications are in the literature [11] and [20].